The synthetic instrument: From sparse association to sparse causation: Introduction

-Recently, there has been a strand of literature that seeks to identify the causal effects of multiple exposures. \cite{wang2019blessings} popularized this setting by proposing the so-called deconfounder method, which first obtains an estimate $\widehat{U}$ for the unmeasured confounder and then adjusts for $\widehat{U}$ using standard regression methods.
-However, it has been pointed out that under this setting, without further assumptions, the causal effect $\beta$ is not identifiable \citep{d2019multi, ogburn2020counterexamples}. \cite{kong2022identifiability} show that under model \eqref{eqn:model1} and a binary choice model for the outcome with a non-probit link, the causal effects are identifiable.
-Their identification results, however, apply only to binary outcomes and do not lead to straightforward estimation procedures. \cite{miao2023identifying} consider a similar setting to \eqref{eqn:model1} and \eqref{eqn:model2}, showing that the causal effect is identifiable if $\Vert \beta\Vert_0 \leq (p-q)/2$.
-Their sparsity constraint is significantly stronger than ours, especially in cases where the number of exposures is large relative to the number of latent confounders. \cite{miao2023identifying} also develop a robust linear regression-based estimator for estimating $\beta$.
-In contrast to our estimator, their estimator is only consistent in the low-dimensional regime where $p$ is fixed and $\Vert \beta\Vert_0 \leq p/2-q+1$.
-Furthermore, their estimator for $\beta$ is not sparse and, therefore, cannot be used for selecting treatments with non-zero effects.
+Recently, a strand of literature has sought to identify the causal effects of multiple exposures. \cite{wang2019blessings} popularized this setting by proposing the so-called deconfounder method, which first obtains an estimate $\widehat{U}$ of the unmeasured confounder and then adjusts for $\widehat{U}$ using standard regression methods.
+However, it has been pointed out that in this setting, without further assumptions, the causal effect $\beta$ is not identifiable \citep{d2019multi, ogburn2020counterexamples}. \cite{kong2022identifiability} show that under model \eqref{eqn:model1} and a binary choice model for the outcome with a non-probit link, the causal effects are identifiable.
+Their identification results, however, apply only to binary outcomes and do not lead to straightforward estimation procedures. \cite{miao2023identifying} consider a similar setting to \eqref{eqn:model1} and \eqref{eqn:model2}, showing that the causal effect is identifiable if $\Vert \beta \Vert_0 \leq (p-q)/2$.
+Their sparsity constraint is significantly stronger than ours, especially when the number of exposures is large relative to the number of latent confounders. \cite{miao2023identifying} also develop a robust linear regression-based estimator for $\beta$.
+In contrast to our estimator, their estimator is consistent only in the low-dimensional regime where $p$ is fixed and $\Vert \beta \Vert_0 \leq p/2 - q + 1$.
+Furthermore, their estimator for $\beta$ is not sparse and therefore cannot be used for selecting treatments with nonzero effects.

 Our results also connect to recent literature on multiply robust causal identification \citep[e.g.,][]{sun2021semiparametric}, as we show identification in the union of many causal models.
-This contrasts with the rich literature on multiply robust estimators under the same causal model \citep[e.g.,][]{wang2018bounded} and improved doubly robust estimators that are consistent under multiple working models for two components of the likelihood \citep[e.g.,][]{han2013estimation}.
+This contrasts with the extensive literature on multiply robust estimators under the same causal model \citep[e.g.,][]{wang2018bounded} and on improved doubly robust estimators that are consistent under multiple working models for two components of the likelihood \citep[e.g.,][]{han2013estimation}.